cncf/toc/process/dd-review-template.md

 4. Have committers from at least two organizations.
 5. Have achieved and maintained a Core Infrastructure Initiative Best Practices Badge.
 6. Adopted the CNCF Code of Conduct.
 7. Explicitly define a project governance and committer process.
+The committer process should cover the full committer lifecycle including onboarding and offboarding or emeritus criteria.
 This preferably is laid out in a GOVERNANCE.md file and references an OWNERS.md file showing the current and emeritus committers.
+8. Explicitly define the criteria, process and offboarding or emeritus conditions for project maintainers; or those who may interact with the CNCF on behalf of the project.
+The list of maintainers should be preferably be stored in a MAINTAINERS.md file and audited at a minimum of an annual cadence.
-8. Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website), guidelines for identifying adopters can be found in the [FAQs](https://github.com/cncf/toc/blob/main/FAQ.md#what-is-the-definition-of-an-adopter).
+9. Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website), guidelines for identifying adopters can be found in the [FAQs](https://github.com/cncf/toc/blob/main/FAQ.md#what-is-the-definition-of-an-adopter).

 ### Documentation of CNCF Alignment (if not addressed above):
 * name of project (must be unique within CNCF)